(888) 340-0089

 • File a state amendment promptly after any change.

-• Update your charitable registration and Form 990 accordingly.
+• Update your charitable registration and IRS Form 990 accordingly.

 • Keep copies of all updated documents in your records.